 Jordan Chmura '21

 Grandmothers teach their granddaughters to knit, right?
 Not for Jordan Chmura, Bay Path sophomore and nursing assistant at The Arbors in Chicopee.
-When she’s not busy attending class for her dual major psychology and pre-physician assistant degrees, working on her homework, giving back to her community, or sharing motivational speeches about overcoming adversity with colleges and community groups around the state, Jordan can often be found at work in The Arbors’ dementia unit, teaching a room full of grandmothers how to knit.
+When she’s not busy attending class, working on her homework, giving back to her community, or sharing motivational speeches about overcoming adversity with colleges and community groups around the state, Jordan can often be found at work in The Arbors’ dementia unit, teaching a room full of grandmothers how to knit.
 Together they’ve knit over 60 hats, and are getting ready to donate them to children diagnosed with cancer being treated at Baystate Hospital, and to women at the YMCA.

 When Jordan first brought up the idea of teaching her residents to knit, there was some concern that their dementia might make the task impossible.
 Having lived through quite a bit of adversity in her own life, the impossible isn’t something Jordan is afraid of, and soon thereafter she had residents rolling yarn, knitting hats, and perhaps most importantly, enjoying their time together.
 “They’re all my grandmas,” Jordan